kondratyev-nv/vscode-python-test-adapter/README.md

 }
 ```

-### 2. How to use this extesion to run Django tests?
+### 2. How to use this extension to run Django tests?

 You can use pytest to discover and run Django tests with this extension.
 For this, install [`pytest-django` package](https://pypi.org/project/pytest-django/) and follow its [Getting started guide](https://pytest-django.readthedocs.io/en/latest/tutorial.html).